Jake Johnson (American football)

-Jake Johnson is an American football wide receiver for the Texas A&M Aggies of the Southeastern Conference.
+Jake Johnson (born April 1, 2003) is an American college football tight end for the North Carolina Tar Heels.
+He previously played for the Texas A&M Aggies from 2022 to 2023.

 Early years

 Johnson grew up in Athens, Georgia and attended Oconee County High School.
 He played with his older brother, quarterback Max Johnson, for his first two seasons of high school and caught 60 passes for 845 yards and 14 touchdowns during his sophomore season.
 Johnson had 37 receptions for 787 yards and 10 touchdowns as a junior.
 He caught 45 passes for 745 yards and eight touchdowns as a senior.
 After the season, Johnson played in the 2022 All-American Bowl.

 Johnson was rated as a four-star recruit and the best tight end prospect in the 2022 recruiting class.
 He initially committed to play college football at LSU where his older brother Max was playing.
 Johnson later de-committed after his brother entered the NCAA transfer portal.
 He ultimately signed a letter of intent to play at Texas A&M. Max Johnson transferred to Texas A&M after his brother's commitment.